Future Transactions

 }

-Once this event has occurred, we'll prove it to the dWallet Network using the submitTxStateProof()
+Once this event occurs, prove it to the dWallet Network using the submitTxStateProof() function in the Sui light client module of the dWallet Network.

 let res = await submitTxStateProof(